tawneeh/Bakery.Solution/README.md

 ## Known Bugs

-This application is not yet functional.
+This application has no known bugs.

 ## Support and contact details